ciscoheat/immutable-hx/README.md

 # Immutable

-Make your classes and local vars immutable with
+A Haxe 4 library for making your local vars immutable with

 `haxelib install immutable`